Improving Access to Education for Ethiopian Girls

 Investing in the Future

 The African Report on Child Wellbeing, published by The African Child Policy Forum in November, examines how well various countries across Africa have fared in improving the quality of life for children and families.
 Several criteria were assessed, including access to education, particularly for girls, who are often marginalized and miss out on opportunities afforded to boys and young men.
-Although there is much work to be done to address gender inequality in educational access, some countries made measurable gains in this area, including Ethiopia, one of the countries in which ChildFund works.
+Although there is much work to be done to address gender inequality in educational access, some countries made measurable gains in girls’ education, including Ethiopia, one of the countries in which ChildFund works.

-Primary school enrollment among girls increased by 42 percentage points, rising from 41 percent between 2000 and 2011 to 83 percent today.
+Primary school enrollment among Ethiopian girls increased by 42 percentage points, rising from 41 percent between 2000 and 2011 to 83 percent today.

 "Achievements on the education front — and particularly the dramatic increase in access to primary education, especially for girls — are commendable," Joaquim Chissano, former president of Mozambique, wrote in the report.
 Mozambique has a primary school enrollment rate of 89 percent, but its secondary school enrollment rate is just 15 percent.